Craftsmanship Meets Cannabis: The Rise of Artisanal Bongs in Australia

 Significance of Aesthetics in User Experience

-The look and feel of a bong matter.
+The look and feel of a bong matter a lot.
 A well-designed bong enhances the smoking experience.
 It can make users feel more connected to the ritual.
-Aesthetics play a big role in this.
+Aesthetics play a big role in this connection.

 Techniques and Tools of the Trade